The date is Thursday, March 19th, 2020:

 “Language is a weapon.
 Swearing is its sword.
 Truth is its shotgun.”

-You should write a book!
+(Over) …You should write a book!
 “The Art of the F-Word.”
-When you’re famous I expect some recognition for the idea :0)
+When you’re famous I expect some recognition for the idea! :0)

-Staff were told to leave nothing out so the school could be completely decontaminated when no one was there.
+Staff were told to leave nothing out so that the school could be completely decontaminated when no one was there.
 Making it a mathematical exercise (a.k.a. keeping the kids busy), this math teacher had required the students draw a scale model of his classroom so that when they got back they would be able to put everything exactly how it was before.

 In her hand was a poster that I knew all too well.
 It was a poster Lauren had made the first week that I had started working at the school.
 The fact that Mama made it was definitely the only reason it was hanging up.
-It read; “Everyone should have a G.U.N.”
+It read: “Everyone should have a G.U.N.”

 I could feel my face get red as she held it up so that I could see it.
-I could feel Mr. Henry’s thoughts as they criticized me from across the room.
+Mr. Henry smiled big at me and I could see his thoughts as they danced across the room criticizing me.
 Lauren still found her poster genius and was super-proud of it.
 I could not let her know how much it embarrassed me.

 G.U.N. stood for ‘Good.
 Underlying.
 Need.’